robertthewolf/uncharted/src/data/index.md

 tagline: Unlock the uncharted paths of the mountains
 image: /img/untitled-58.jpg
 ---
-## The adventure that escapes you from the noise and monotony of the daily life
+## Before scrolling down call your boss, say that you are not coming on Monday and then let's go have some FREEDOM

+## Are you ready?
+Now let's go where the world doesn't reach you

 ## Uncharted guides you on your adventure path